Oak-22/ai-human-engineering-collaboration-case-studies/case_study_01_ssm_registration.md

 ---

+**Author Note:**
+This case is less about a rare technical edge case and more about how large language models require proactive context redirection.
+The LLM in this collaboration initially misprioritized the root cause not due to a lack of intelligence, but due to a framing bias.
+Once I introduced the right AWS documentation and reframed the constraints, the model pivoted effectively.
+This study highlights the importance of human intervention in guiding LLMs to the right diagnostic depth.

+---

 ## Problem Statement

 My EC2 instance, `bedrock-ec2`, failed to register as a managed node in AWS Systems Manager.
 This blocked automation and secure command execution — a critical part of my architecture for secure, private Amazon Bedrock inference.